 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Trushel were recorded, including Trussel, Trussell, Trussele, Trusselle and others.

 Early Notables of the Trushel family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Trushel Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"He was pardoned as one of the adherents of Thomas of Lancaster on 1 Nov.
+1318, and was returned as knight...
+Another 83 words (6 lines of text) are included under the topic Early Trushel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Trushel family to the New World and Oceana

 at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland

 , and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Trushel arrived in North America very early: John Trussell who settled in Virginia in 1622; Ann Trussell who landed in America in 1761; and Franklin Trussell landed in Philadelphia, Pennsylvania in 1867..

 - ^ Burke, John Bernard, The Roll of Battle Abbey.
 London: Edward Churton, 26, Holles Street, 1848, Print.